owenBeresford/extra-panda/README.md

 <details>
 <summary> Lists of technical names </summary>

+#### Browsers I have run my site against

+I initially just had the most common three, were I only adding Firefox as it is "not Chrome".
+I am being vague about device here, as everything locally is a linux.
+Modern linuxen will work on whatever screen you plugin.
+I have run interactions on:
+- Node/ Vitest   for tests
+- recent Chrome / big-screen (BS)
+- recent firefox / BS
+- recent microsoft Edge / BS
+- recent Vivaldi / BS                 \ due to shenanigans on FF funding, I added these.
+- recent libreWolf / BS               /
+- recent duckduck / BS               I think this is Chrome with a hat on
+- recent chrome / small-screen (SS)
+- recent "android browser" / SS      I think this is Chrome with a hat on
+- recent firefox / SS

 #### Process to add a new webtest \#leSigh
 I ought to improve this process.
 These are the tests that build their own GUI/ browser.
 * make src/test/\*webtest.mjs not the vitest files which are automated